kormax/apple-enhanced-contactless-polling/README.md

 ## TCI

-Terminal Capabilities Identifier (TCI) is an arbitrary three-byte-long value that establishes reader relation to a particular pass type (Home key, Car key, Transit) or system feature (Ignore, GymKit, AirDrop, NameDrop).
+Terminal Capabilities Identifier (TCI) is an arbitrary three-byte-long value that establishes a reader's relation to a particular pass type (Home key, Car key), system feature (Ignore, GymKit, Identity, AirDrop, NameDrop), or reader installation (Access, Transit).

-The following restrictions apply to the use of TCI:
+The following restrictions apply to the use of TCIs:
+- TCIs intended for ECP1 **cannot** be used with ECP2;
+- Access and Transit TCIs intended for ECP2 can be used with ECP1, but Transit TCIs may trigger GymKit pairing on Apple Watch if a matching pass is not installed on it;
-- Some TCIs are bound to a reader with a particular type and subtype (which requires V2), while others trigger for all types (support V1).
-It is not known if this behavior is a bug or was intentional;
+- In ECP2, some TCIs are bound to a reader with a particular type.
-- TCIs intended for V1 cannot be used with V2.

 TCI format is arbitrary, although several patterns related to the grouping of similar functionality can be established:
 - VAS: grouped with the last byte having a value of 0x00, 0x01, 0x02, 0x03 depending on mode;
 - Access (Car/Home/University/Office/Venue): The first byte is either 0x02/0x04/0x82 outright or has its high nibble set to 0x2, and the remaining bytes link to a particular property or system;
 - Transit: The first byte is always 0x03, other two link to a particular transit agency (and their pass);
 - CarKey: The first byte is always 0x01.
 The next three nibbles serve as a manufacturer identifier.
 The last nibble serves as the reader location index.
 This can be seen in wallet configuration JSON hosted at [smp-device-content.apple.com](https://smp-device-content.apple.com/static/region/v2/config.json).

+A single pass may use one or more TCI values, with the latter option present in passes provisioned to work with multiple installations at the same time.

 # Configuration examples